Making music fun in east anglia

 Where known, when communicating with young people under 18-years-old via social media, volunteers and trustees should ensure the online relationship with Martlesham Brass follows the same rules as the offline 'real-life' relationship.
 Volunteers and trustees should ensure that young people have been made aware of the risks of communicating and sharing information online, and given guidance on security/privacy settings as necessary.
 Volunteers and trustees should also ensure that the site itself is suitable for the young person and Martlesham Brass content and other content is appropriate for them.
 Please refer to our safeguarding policy

-Responsibilities and beach of policy
+Responsibilities and breach of policy

 Everyone is responsible for their own compliance with this policy.
 Participation in social media on behalf of Martlesham Brass is not a right but an opportunity, so it must be treated seriously and with respect.
 For volunteers and trustees, breaches of policy may incur disciplinary action, depending on the severity of the issue.
 Please refer to our Constitution for further information on disciplinary procedures.
 Volunteers and trustees who are unsure about whether something they propose to do on social media might breach this policy, should seek advice from the Chairman.